8go/matrix-commander/README.md

                         arguments.
   -i IMAGE [IMAGE ...], --image IMAGE [IMAGE ...]
                         Send this image.
 This option can be used multiple times to send multiple images.
-First images are send, then text messages are send.
+First images are sent, then text messages are sent.
 If you want to feed an image into matrix-commander via a pipe, via stdin, then specify the special character '-'.
 If '-' is specified as image file name, then the program will